How-To Guides

 - Specify the container image that contains your component software

-- Choose Use Container Registry to use an image in a registry
+- Use Container Registry to use an image in a registry

 - Select a registry you've authorized